Your Go-To Resource for Pet Health

 Dental hygiene is an important part of your pet's health, because dental disease can be associated with other serious health problems such as heart disease and kidney disease.
 But how do you know if your pet has a healthy mouth?
 Let us examine your pet’s teeth and gums to help determine if there are any dental issues you should know about.
 After a brief visual examination, we may recommend a more detailed examination (which requires sedation), a dental cleaning, or options for at-home dental care.

 At Sammamish Highlands Veterinary Hospital, we perform many routine surgeries such as spays and neuters, as well as several more complex ones.
-We also work with several board certified surgeons and surgical specialists to ensure that our patients with more difficult needs receive the best possible care.
-Our experienced doctors and staff will ensure that your pets surgery goes as smoothly as possible.
+Our experienced doctors and staff will ensure that your pet's surgery goes as smoothly as possible.

 Many pet owners are terrified by the thought of their pet undergoing anesthesia.
 In some cases, this fear and uncertainty can prevent pets from receiving the medical care they need and deserve.
 Rest assured that your pet will receive safe, comprehensive, advanced anesthesia care from our staff of caring professionals.
 From major and minor surgeries to diagnostic procedures, we can meet your pet’s anesthetic needs.